tasdogu/tasdogu/README.md

 ## Hello your computer has virus

 Hi!
 I am a C/C++ programmer in Turkey.
 I really love low level stuff like microcontrollers and OS development.
+I started coding with C++, which i **do not** recommend, about 5 years ago.
+I looked at some other languages for about a year.
+Then i discovered C which I fell in love with.
-I am still learning but i can still do some cool stuff with it, I'm hoping.
+I am coding in a lot of languages right now.
+I code C/C++ and Python seriouly while i code in others for fun.
+I can confidently say i am good at C/C++ and Python.
+I think can do some cool stuff with them.

 I support FSF and open source from my heart and all of my projects that i care about will be under GPL v3 while stuff that i don't care will be under MIT licanse.